etiennebacher/tidypolars/README.md

 ------------------------------------------------------------------------

-:warning: This is the R package “tidypolars”.
+:information_source: This is the R package “tidypolars”.
 The Python one is here:
 [markfairbanks/tidypolars](https://github.com/markfairbanks/tidypolars)
-:warning:

 ------------------------------------------------------------------------